Search for Resources

 Post -site Lesson: Making Sense of the Experience and Giving Back

 After completing the field book and adding more ecological words to the word wall, students review their flora and fauna surveys and can choose to do more research on their findings.
-Reflections are written on the importance of biodiversity and the impact of the aboriginal perspectives.
+Reflections are written on the importance of biodiversity and the impact of the Indigenous perspectives.
 Suggestions are given for action projects and students are also asked to create a song, poem or visual work of art that communicates biodiversity and sustainability from a personal perspective.

 General Assessment